MJ Melendez Player Props: Royals vs. Orioles

-On Friday, MJ Melendez (.375 on-base percentage in past 10 games, 69 points above season-long percentage) and the Kansas City Royals play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 7:05 PM ET.
+On Saturday, MJ Melendez (.472 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Marlins.

 MJ Melendez Game Info & Props vs. the Orioles